mirakmalsulton/notes/_posts/2019-08-30-yii2-andfilterwhere.md

 // SELECT * FROM `library` WHERE (`author` = $author)
 ```

-<i>andFilterWhere</i> - Appends WHERE condition to the existing one.
+<i>andFilterWhere - Appends WHERE condition to the existing one.</i>
 ```php
 $query->where(['author' => $author]);
 $query->andFilterWhere(['book' => $book]);